Appointments and Scheduling

 How long does it take to get my records?

-ANSWER: Seven to ten days after we receive the request and, if applicable, payment.
+ANSWER: Please allow seven to ten days after we receive the request and, if applicable, payment.
 Under certain special circumstances it may be sooner.

 Can my spouse or relative pick up my records?